kholioism/Dustin-Bieber/README.md

 ## 🧠 What I Learned

 - Real-time task management with FreeRTOS on STM32
-- Efficient sensor integration with multithreaded control
+- Efficient sensor integration with closed-loop control
 - Interfacing motor drivers and sensors in an RTOS environment
-- Embedded systems design using modular, scalable code

 ## 🚧 Future Improvements